ZMizgalski/service-templates/README.md

 1. Create a folder named you like.
 2. Inside your folder, open console and paste: `git clone https://github.com/ZMizgalski/service-templates.git`
 3. `yarn install`
 4. Then you are ready to go just open it in any Editor.
-(I prefer Intellij Idea Community) [Download here](https://www.jetbrains.com/idea/download/#section=windows)
+(I prefer VSCode) [Download here](https://code.visualstudio.com/)

 ## Usage
 1. `npm run generate-templates -- --config './config/example-config.json'`